Interior estimates for the Virtual Element Method: Numerical tests

 The solution $u$ has a singularity in $(0,0)$, and, for both test cases, it verifies $u \in H^s(\Omega)$, for all $s < 3/2$, but $u \not \in H^{3/2}(\Omega)$.
 Consequently, we expect the global $H^1(\Omega)$ error not to converge faster than $h^{1/2}$.
 On the other hand the solution is smooth in a neighborhood of $\Omega_0$.
 According to Corollaries \ref{cor:finalsmooth} and \ref{cor:finalpoly} we can then expect, for Test 1 and Test 2 respectively, a convergence rate of order $k$ and $\min\{k,4/3-\varepsilon\}$ ($\varepsilon$ arbitrarily small).

-For both test cases we consider both a sequence of progressively fines structured hexagonal meshes and a sequence of progressively finer regular Voronoi meshes.
+\blu{We solve the problem by the enhanced virtual element method (see Section \ref{sec:enhanced}) with $k = 1, \cdots, 4$.} For both test cases we consider both a sequence of progressively fines structured hexagonal meshes and a sequence of progressively finer regular Voronoi meshes.
 Examples of the meshes used for the numerical tests are displayed in Figures \ref{fig:square-meshes} and \ref{fig:lshape-meshes}.
 For all discretizations the stabilization is chosen to be the simple so called dofi--dofi stabilization, that, under our mesh regularity assumptions, is optimal.

 In Figures \ref{fig:primotest} through \ref{fig:ultimotest} we plot, in logarithmic scale, the convergence history for the two test cases and the two sequences of meshes.
 For $k = 1$ through $4$ we plot the global error (square markers) as well as the local error (diamond markers).
 In order to avoid the need of evaluating integrals over a curved domain, rather than displaying the actual value of the local error, we display upper and lower approximations obtained by evaluating the errors in subdomains $\Omega_0^- \subset \Omega_0 \subset \Omega_0^+$ defined as